zineos/aimet/Docs/techniques/blockwise.rst

 .. include:: ../abbreviation.txt

-.. _quantsim-blockwise:
+.. _techniques-blockwise:

 ######################
 Per-block quantization
 ######################

 This page describes blockwise techniques and tools for *calibration*, the process of determining quantization parameters.
-See :ref:`Calibration <quantsim-calibration>` for basic information about performing calibration.
+See :ref:`Calibration <techniques-ptq>` for basic information about performing calibration.

 .. note::
     The terms "per-block quantization" and "blockwise quantization" are used interchangeably.